 A non-stop flight is the most convenient and comfortable way to fly from Moscow to Bukhara, despite the fact that sometimes flights with transfers can cost significantly less.

 A few airlines fly the Moscow — Bukhara route, but only one operates daily: Uzbekistan Airways flies every day.
-Utair flies every day except Friday.
-Aeroflot only flies on Wednesday, Friday, and Saturday.
+Utair flies on Monday, Wednesday, Friday, and Saturday.
+Qanot Sharq only flies on Sunday.

 •